National Parks

 Rent a paddleboard, kayak or canoe at Lake Crescent Lodge by the hour or day.
 Explore the clear lake in the morning for the calmest water.

 Boat tours are also available.
-Departing from Lake Crescent Lodge, the guided tour lasts an hour-and-a-half.
-Additional admission.
+Departing from Lake Crescent Lodge, the guided tour lasts an hour and a half and requires additional admission.

 Hiking around Lake Crescent